Jinntec/Fore/contributing.md

 ### Tests

 Testers highly welcome.
 There's myriad of possibilities to break the code.
 Help to fix the loose ends.
+Automated tests are even better!
+Read the [Cypress documentation](./CYPRESS.md) to see how you can add new tests!

 ### Bug reports